-The Company believes the aggregate range of reasonably possible losses, in excess of reserves established, is not material based upon currently available information for those proceedings in which the Company believes that an estimate of reasonably possible loss can be made.
+The Company believes the estimate of the aggregate range of reasonably possible losses, in excess of reserves established, for its legal proceedings is from \$0 to approximately \$250 million at December 31, 2021.
+This estimated aggregate range of reasonably possible losses was based upon information available as of that date for those proceedings in which the Company believes that an estimate of reasonably possible loss can be made.